 The Meaning of The Lottery

 Forced to read the story in school, some apparently dense students have no idea what it means and don’t care to find out or discuss it.
-They just think the whole thing is crazy; but maybe they’re not that dense, as it clearly IS crazy.
+They just think the whole thing is crazy; but maybe they’re not that dense.
+It clearly IS crazy.
 Other students like to guess at the meaning or discuss the possible meanings of this parable.
-One thing is certain: The woman is killed senselessly, horribly, unfeelingly by the people around her.
+One thing is certain: The woman is killed senselessly, horribly, even joyfully by the people around her.
 Even her own family joins in on her stoning.
+Why?
+Because it is a tradition.
+It must be done.

-Some point to the story as dramatizing a ritual dating back to the Druids and other tribes, cabals, or other primitive peoples who believed sacrificing one of their own to the Gods was necessary, in order to bring them abundant crops, deliverance from their sins, fecundity for their race, or whatever else they valued and believed they had to pay the Gods in blood for.
+Some point to the story as dramatizing a ritual dating back to the Druids or other tribes, cabals, or primitive peoples who believed sacrificing one of their own to the Gods was necessary.
+Sacrifice was “needed” in order to produce abundant crops, deliverance from sins, fecundity for the race, or whatever else the people valued and believed they had to pay God(s) in blood for.

 Sacrifice and Superstition

 Some primitive societies flung children into fiery pits or bogs.
-Others selected full-grown adults or even their own Kings or other leaders, who, according to The Golden Bough, were oftentimes honored to be sacrificed and went willingly to their deaths.
+Others selected full-grown adults or even their own Kings or other leaders.
+According to The Golden Bough, sacrificial victims were often honored to be chosen and went willingly to their deaths.
 Merck’s dubious Shingles vaccine gives some older folks the same chance at sacrifice they may have missed as children, when the autism rate was one in 10,000, compared to 1/50 today, as Big Pharma and its government minions have turned kids into cash-cow pin cushions for every conceivable vaccination.

 Sacrifice and Superstition ruled the days then just as they do now.
 More than $3 billion of our tax dollars have been spent on vaccine-related injuries, including deaths from vaccines; so there is no argument that vaccines cause harm, or that they can kill people outright.
-Vaccines can cause harm, up to and including death; end of story, but the arguments, of course, continue.
+Vaccines can and do cause great harm.
+Vaccines have killed people, period; but the arguments, of course, continue.
+Most people believe, despite a complete absence of evidence, that vaccination works as its promoters say it does.

 Forced Vaccination for All

-The argument for forced vaccination for all (which is already here) can only be that, sure, a few people are killed or maimed by vaccines; that’s an indisputable fact.
+The argument for forced vaccination for all (which is already here) can only be this: Oh sure, a few people are killed or maimed by vaccines; that’s an indisputable fact.
 A few people draw the black mark, so we have no choice but to sacrifice them.
 Our vaccination programs are for the good of the whole tribe.
 We can’t be concerned about the injuries or deaths of a few with the existence of the whole society at stake.
 So let’s just go ahead and accept the injuries or deaths of these unlucky people who draw the mark.
+And never mind that herd immunity through vaccination is a deadly impossibility.
+(Read the humane, intelligent, scientific work of Dr. Russell Blaylock.)

 The Vaccine Lottery – Sacrifice the Children